JoseZalez/Houdini-scripts/README.md

 # Import multiple agent clips

-Allows you to import multiple clips to a Agent Clips node selecting them from a list of the path introduced, setting automatically the path and the name.
+Allows you to import multiple clips to an *Agent Clips* node selecting them from a list of the path introduced, setting automatically the path and the name.

 ## Usage

-Paste your clip path into the path box and select Import if you want to overwrite older clips or add if you want to keep the older ones.
+Paste your clip path into the path box and select *Import* if you want to overwrite older clips or add if you want to keep the older ones.

-If your animations are in place simply check the box to set the automatically to In-Place
+If your animations are in place simply check the box to set the automatically to In-Place.

+### Reminder

+If you select to convert the clips to In-Place remember to select a *Locomotion Node* in the *Locomotion Settings*.

 ![alt tag](https://raw.githubusercontent.com/JoseZalez/Houdini-scripts/master/images_examples/import_agent_clip.png)